robur-coop/utcp/README.md

 - error propagation: cb can get some errors (from ip / icmp) (maybe temporary) which are preserved in softerror, and bubble up [also timeouts] <- this is to-be-returned when connect/read/write/close fails
-- icmp also for path-mtu
+- path MTU discovery (RFC 1191, ICMP)
 - when is t_maxseg set? is it modified at all? (should not be once ESTABLISHED is reached)
 - t_badrxtwin <- meh (don't understand its value and usage)
 - really need to ensure that we're not talking to ourselves in Segment.decode_and_verify...
-- put cc in a separate module, follow FreeBSD design ack_received / after_idle / conf_signal / post_recovery
-- tcp_output_really and tcp_do_output have quite some code shared...
-- keepalive is in the model, could easily be copied over
-- recheck with draft793bis whether (all of) our transitions are legitimate and none is really missing
 - further avoiding allocations: sndq and rcvq should be lists of cstruct (no need for Cstruct.append!)
-- make the bsd_fast_path a fast path for us ;)
 - the rcv_window computations are done for bad segments (di_2a/7c/7d) on BSD as well, but we don't need that behaviour
 - verify with RFC 9293 at hand
+- appropriate byte counting (RFC 3456, not in the HOL4 model, though :/)
+- increased initial window size
+- make the bsd_fast_path a fast path for us ;)
+- SACK
+- tcp_output_really and tcp_do_output have quite some code shared...
+- keepalive is in the model, could easily be copied over
+- put cc in a separate module, follow FreeBSD design ack_received / after_idle / conf_signal / post_recovery

 ## Testing